sfan5/minetest-teaching/README.md

 ----------

 * teacher: Allows modifying Checking blocks and building
-* freebuild: Allows building freely (without one of teacher & freebuild only digits can be placed on top of checking blocks)
+* freebuild: Allows building freely (without one of teacher & freebuild only utility blocks can be placed on top of checking blocks)